SQL Server 2025 upgrade cost comparison table showing Standard vs Enterprise licensing savings

 Legacy Applications Data: things to know.

-Upgrading your legacy systems will make your company more efficient, threat-proof, and scalable.
+Upgrading your legacy systems will make your company more efficient, resilient to threats, and scalable.
 This results in a significant bump in cost savings from reduced hardware and maintenance expenses, plus a better user experience for both employees using the system and customers.

-Each has major pros and cons, and it’s key to understand both before you make your decision.
+Each has significant pros and cons, and it’s key to understand both before you make your decision.

 Legacy Application Migrations